Newsletter Updates

 - Ottmar Mergenthaler was kicked out of his own company because he couldn’t stop tinkering?

-- The venture capitalists behind the Linotype mainly invested so they could break up the printing & typesetting unions?
+- The venture capitalists behind the Linotype invested so they could break up the printing & typesetting unions?

-- The Linotype company almost went out of business because Mergenthaler submitted a patent for spacing words 49 days too late?
+- The Linotype company almost went out of business because Mergenthaler submitted a patent for spacing words 49 days late?

 About me